-Thomas Swan has a PhD in experimental psychology.
-He specializes in the cognitive science of religion.
+Dr. Thomas Swan has a PhD in psychology from the University of Otago.
+He specializes in the cognitive and evolutionary study of religion.

 How people interpret scripture determines how they understand God’s supposed will.
 Any uncertainty regarding this instruction can lead to atrocity.
 Indeed, there may be no greater weapon than the belief that one's actions are divinely endorsed.
-The following five problems detail the real and potential costs of interpreting scripture in the wrong way.
+The following five problems describe the real and potential costs of interpreting scripture in the wrong way.

 1. Psychology Influences Scriptural Interpretations of the Bible

 In the words of Friedrich Nietzsche, "whichever interpretation prevails at a given time is a function of power and not truth".
 The changing interpretation of scripture epitomizes this unfortunate abandonment of truth.

 Bible interpretation must follow this model.
 Failure to do so renders it irrelevant at best; pernicious at worst.
 An unchanging holy book makes this difficult to achieve; as do the attitudes of traditionalists and those who believe in a literal interpretation of the Bible.
-Many believers would, for example, contend that if a scientific theory is only a hundred years old, it's far less deserving of our faith than one which has remained unchanged for a millennium (e.g. Copernicus challenging geocentrism with heliocentrism).
+Many believers might, for example, contend that if a scientific theory is only a hundred years old, it is far less deserving of our faith than one that has remained unchanged for a millennium (e.g., Copernicus challenging geocentrism with heliocentrism).

-These personal, contextual mistakes occur throughout history, illustrating a wealth of contradictions.
-For example, even though today’s Christians declare the Crusaders ungodly, those same Christians would have been executed as heretics a millennium ago.
+Changing cultural pressures have created a plethora of contradictory interpretations.
+For example, even though today’s Christians might declare the Crusaders ungodly, these same Christians would have been executed as heretics a millennium ago.
 Did the Crusaders get to heaven because they believed they were doing God’s will, or did their good intentions pave the way to hell?

-It's fairly clear that changing interpretations of scripture depend on the cultural climate developing at the time.
-For example, while early Christianity was an exclusively masculine institution, its epicene evolution has followed the rising status of women in society.
+It is fairly clear that scriptural interpretation depends on the cultural climate.
+For example, although early Christianity was an exclusively masculine institution, its epicene evolution has followed the rising status of women in society.
 Nunneries first appeared in medieval times and, recently, female ministers have emerged in some Christian sects.